 Driving definitely offers convenience of getting in and out from the port without relying on someone else to give you a ride.
 As well, Tampa offers relatively inexpensive parking.
 Official port parking is only $15 per day, but other independent lots can be even cheaper.
 (More on this below.)

 Uber and Lyft are popular options to get around the Tampa Bay area because they make it easy to get from Point A to Point B, no matter where you are trying to go.
 Simply open up the app, request a ride and it should be there within minutes (even the airport).
 They also offer rates that are usually less expensive than taxi cabs.
-For instance, a taxi ride from the airport to the cruise port is a flat $28.
-It would be $20-25 with Lyft.
+For instance, a taxi ride from the airport to the cruise port is a flat $30.
+It would be around $25 with Uber/Lyft.

-Below we’ve estimated fares from certain points around town:
+Below we’ve estimated Uber/Lyft fares from certain points around town:

 - Tampa International Airport: $20-25